Radcliffe Chambers London Chambers

 Continue reading

 Turning to the physical side of the set, Radcliffe finds itself in the heart of Lincoln’s Inn.
 We are told that “the occasionally Dickensian trappings [are] more than compensated for by the elegance of the surroundings”.
 The set is spread across three sites: “an elegant main building at 11 New Square with a roof terrace (where the con rooms and client-facing facilities are being renovated), comfortable digs at 11 Old Square with a more modern feel, and an annexe in Stone Buildings”.
 Apparently, there are “a handful of scattered Dickensian basement rooms overflowing with papers and books, but for the most part rooms are modern and sleek”.
-We are also told that clients particularly enjoy coming into Chambers for drinks on the rooftop terrace.
-Radcliffe had an IT update last year with support being regarded as “excellent” and “quick to respond”.
+We are also told that clients particularly enjoy coming into chambers for drinks on the rooftop terrace.

-Radcliffe Chambers recruits three pupils a year, offering each a pupillage award of £70,000.
-Each pupil will sit with four different supervisors over the course of the year, allowing them to see a broad range of work.
+Radcliffe Chambers recruits three pupils a year, offering each a pupillage award of £75,000.
+Each pupil will go through a ten-point business development programme and sit with four different supervisors over the course of the year, allowing them to see a broad range of work.
 Pupillage comes highly rated with one new tenant telling us: “I found the training during pupillage to be highly effective.
 It evolves throughout the course of pupillage.
 Looking back I’ve found that it addressed the different skills you need to succeed as a junior barrister very effectively through the course of the year.
 You get to grips with the substance first, but rapidly different things are built in which are best learned by watching others work: how to adapt to the expectations of different types of clients, develop relationships with solicitors, as well as for example learning practical techniques to prepare for hearings.
 This is partly made possible by the fact that supervisors range from KCs to relatively junior tenants: I’ve learned different things from each of them, and was left feeling ready to start practising in my own right”.

 In terms of what pupils can expect to be doing, it is common to work on applications, draft opinions and skeleton arguments, and accompany your supervisor to court.
 One tenant who recently completed pupillage tells us: “in my first seat I generally turned around a piece of substantive written work every 5-7 days and the feedback I received during the first three months was thorough, detailed, and comprehensive”.
 Once pupils reach their second six they will, unusually for a chancery set, begin taking on their own work.
 Winding-up petitions, property tribunals, and junior insolvency work are all common sources of pupil instructions.
 You are not left on your own, however.
 A recent pupil reveals “the supervisor in the first part of my second six went above and beyond to help me manage my fledgling practice and deal with the unexpected issues that real legal life throws up”.
 Even into tenancy, support continues.
-“Whilst there is no formal follow-up training during tenancy, every member of Chambers is always ready and willing to help and answer questions,” according to one junior.
+“Whilst there is no formal follow-up training during tenancy, every member of chambers is always ready and willing to help and answer questions,” according to one junior.

 Those wishing to apply for pupillage should submit their CV and covering letter via an online form on the chambers’ website.
 Around 30 candidates will be invited to a short first-round interview, which involves general questions.
 A maximum of 10 candidates are invited back to a more extensive second-round interview, which involves preparing a written opinion in advance, and a mock client conference.
 A number of ethical questions will also be posed to candidates in order to assess their intuition.